orsonteodoro/gcf2/profiles/gaming/README.md

     - We prioritize integrity over availability for hardened kernels.

-    - We change or disable performance options that hurt availability which can cause premature permadeath in the gaming kernel.
+    - We change or disable performance options that hurt availability and uptime which can cause premature permadeath in the gaming kernel.

 ## Performance bump policy